GuilhermeCabo/file-service/README.md

-### First of all, place this repository on your app folder on laravel
+### First of all, place this repository on your app folder on your project